ncatlab/nlab-content/pages/9/2/8/7/7829/content.md

 [[!include zeta-functions and eta-functions and theta-functions and L-functions -- table]]

-### On manifolds with boundaries: as sections of the determinant line
+### On manifolds with boundaries: sections of the determinant line
  {#OnManifoldsWithBoundary}

 Let $\pi \colon X \to Z$ be a $Z$-parameterized collection of [[spin structure|spin]] [[Riemannian manifold]] of odd [[dimension]] with [[boundary]].